mavlink/rfcs/text/0016-standard-modes.md

 # Detailed Design

 The design proposes a small set of modes that are (broadly speaking) commonly implemented across flight stacks, along with mechanisms to:

 - determine what modes are available
 - be notified if the available modes change
 - set the standard mode
 - infer the current standard mode, if active
+- determine how the mode should be displayed

+There are additional optional messages/features to allow:
+- Modes to be enabled and disabled dynamically
+- Override of mode metadata (provide a metadata key)

 ## Standard Modes